It’s not easy being an IB student - one has to work hard to earn that coveted IB diploma.

-The topic you narrow down on needs to satisfy both these factors because you’re expected to devote 40 hours to this assignment and if you choose a topic that sounds good on paper but isn’t something you’re particularly interested in, there’s no way you’re going to be invested in it.
+The topic you narrow down needs to satisfy both these factors because you’re expected to devote 40 hours to this assignment.
+If you choose a topic that sounds good on paper but isn’t something you’re particularly interested in, there’s no way you’re going to be invested in it.

 Secondly, you cannot choose a topic that’s so narrow that it doesn’t give you the scope for conducting research.

-So, be sure to strike a balance between the two while choosing a topic.
+So, strike a balance between the two while choosing a topic.

-The research question you draft needs to be focussed, original and arguable.
-Start with a broad topic, do some preliminary research to get a sense of the existing material and pose questions to narrow it down.
+The research question in your draft needs to be focused, original and arguable.
+Start with a broad topic, do some preliminary research to get a sense of the existing material, and pose questions to narrow it down.

 Take notes while doing research

-Visit your school library, look into credible online sources, published journals and also visit museums or laboratories if your research question demands that.
+Visit your school library, look into credible online sources, and published journals, and also visit museums or laboratories if your research question demands that.

 Remember - time is precious.
-You need to do effective research and make every minute count.
+You need to do adequate research and make every minute count.
 How do you ensure that?
 You make notes as you conduct research.

-You can choose to highlight important points, make hand-written notes or even type it out on a Word document - regardless of your method, it’s important to actively make notes so it gets easier to organize your writing process.
-What’s more, when you make notes, everything you read is registered better in your mind.
+You can choose to highlight important points, make hand-written notes or even type them out on a Word document - regardless of your method, it’s important to actively make notes so it gets easier to organize your writing process.
+Moreover, when you make notes, everything you read is registered better in your mind.

 Here’s an informative video by Ray Palin on note-taking while conducting research.